Edited by Rebecca Buchanan and the Editorial Board of Bibliotheca Alexandrina

 And so we sing:

-Harnessing Fire may be purchased in paperback format from our online store; and through Amazon in paperback and for the Kindle; and through Barnes and Noble.
-If possible, we would ask you to purchase it through Createspace, though, since that will give Bibliotheca Alexandrina a higher portion of the royalties without changing the price for you.
-Why does that matter?
-Because all of the proceeds from Harnessing Fire – as well as many of the other volumes in the Bibliotheca Alexandrina series – will be used to help promote the revival of the worship of the ancient Gods, with a portion of the proceeds given to a worthy charitable organization in their name.
+Harnessing Fire may be purchased in paperback format through Amazon in paperback and for the Kindle; and through Barnes and Noble.
+All of the proceeds from Harnessing Fire – as well as many of the other volumes in the Bibliotheca Alexandrina series – will be used to help promote the revival of the worship of the ancient Gods, with a portion of the proceeds given to a worthy charitable organization in their name.
 So, not only will you be getting a wonderful book about the modern worship of Hephaestus – but your money will be going to do good work and help the revival of ancient polytheistic religions.

 ATTENTION Librarians, Teachers and Retailers: Harnessing Fire is also available at reduced cost for academic institutions, lending libraries (public and private) and retailers.
 Check our online store, or email email@example.com with any questions.